 Community involvement is about engaging directly with communities in a way that suits them.
-The Housing Executive have been working with communities via the HCN in different formats for over 40 years.
+The Housing Executive have been working with communities via the Housing Community Network in different formats for over 40 years.

-We desire to develop strong relationships with our tenants, residents, and leaseholders, giving them a central role in the decisions that affect their lives.
+We desire to develop strong relationships with our tenants, residents, and leaseholders, giving them a central role in governance and the decisions that affect their lives.
 The ways to get involved are wide and varied.
-Our approach is co-production based, whereby the design and delivery of services is in partnership with our customers.
-It is a way of monitoring both the effectiveness of our policies and the quality of services provided.
+Our approach is coproduction based, whereby the design and delivery of services is in partnership with, rather than onto our customers.